 Title IX - College Statement

-Rose State College does not discriminate on the basis of race, color, sex, age, national origin, religion, disability, genetic information, sexual orientation, or status as a veteran in any of its policies, practices, or procedures.
+Rose State College does not discriminate on the basis of race, color, sex, age, national origin, religion, disability, genetic information, sexual orientation, gender identity or expression, or status as a veteran in any of its policies, practices or procedures.
 This includes, but is not limited to: admissions, employment, financial aid, and educational programs, activities, or services.
-The person designated to handle inquiries regarding the nondiscrimination policies, including issues of noncompliance, is the Senior Director, Human Resources/Affirmative Action Officer, 6420 SE 15th Street, ADM Room 104, Midwest City, OK 73110, (405) 733-7979.
+The person designated to handle inquiries regarding the nondiscrimination policies, including issues of noncompliance, is the Associate Vice President, Human Resources/Affirmative Action Officer, 6420 SE 15th Street, ADM Room 104, Midwest City, OK 73110, (405) 733-7979.
 Complaints and grievances will be handled in accordance with the College’s Grievance Procedures which are located at Rose State College Grievance Procedures (PDF).

 Rose State College (College) is committed to providing equal employment and educational opportunities and, therefore, forbids discrimination against any employee, student or applicant for employment on the basis of gender.
 Furthermore, the College condemns the sexual misconduct, sex discrimination and/or unlawful harassment of students, faculty and staff, to include: